Michigan Broiler Production

 Broiler Facts

-Chicken is the number 1 protein consumed by Americans.
+Chicken is the number 1 protein consumed by Americans with 89.6 lbs per capita.

 Chickens eat Corn, Soybeans, Vitamins and Minerals.
 That’s it!
 Hormones and steroids are never used.